Tarot Runes I Ching Stichomancy Contact

 Click for Details Click for Details Click for Details

-Click for DetailsThe third card, placed to the right of the significator, represents Fire.
-It describes your motivations, creative energies, and the influence of passion.
+Click for DetailsThe card at the bottom left of the circle represents your beliefs, impressions, or expectations.
 Five of Pentacles (Worry), when reversed: Concern over finance leads to prudent action.
 Impending physical threat is met with calm and skill.
 Suffering and loneliness leads to spiritual growth.
 Stress is met without resorting to excess or the pursuit of oblivion.